-Home decor is the perfect choice for flipping; because, as trends and seasons change, the need for buying home decor will always exist.
+Home decor is the perfect choice for flipping because, as trends and seasons change, the need for it will always exist.

 Flipping bicycles might be one of the more lucrative opportunities that you’ll run into.
-It can be especially successful in areas where bike riding is popular, and it’s easy to do.
+It can be especially successful in areas where bike riding is popular.

-Source bikes from garage sales, Facebook Marketplace and other places, then clean them up and resell.
+Source bikes from garage sales, Facebook Marketplace, and other locations, then clean them up and resell.
 Make sure to avoid bikes with bent or damaged frames that would be costly to repair.

-If you’re unsure about flipping toys for profit, read this story about how this seller makes $1,000 per month flipping toys.
+If you’re unsure about flipping toys for profit, read the story about how this seller makes $1,000 per month flipping toys.

 High-value toys are relatively easy to source for a cheap price and resell later.
-As kids get older, parents want to throw out their outgrown toys and really don’t care much about getting a great price.
+As kids get older, parents want to throw out or donate their outgrown toys and really don’t care much about getting paid for them.

-You can even find free toys that you can flip for a profit.
+You can get your hands on these free toys that you can sell for pure profit.
 This is a hot-selling category to consider.

 Related: How to Make an Extra $1,000 a Month

 Sneaker reselling has been growing like crazy in recent years.
-And with the introduction of StockX.com sneaker enthusiasts are making a lot of money flipping sneakers.
-You can get in on this by flipping kids shoes, mens dress shoes, and other kinds of footwear.
+And with the introduction of StockX.com, sneaker enthusiasts are making a lot of money flipping footwear.
+You can get in on this by flipping kid shoes, men’s dress shoes, and other kinds of footwear.